 Advertisement

-However, his pessimism took over, asserting that no one was going to take on a project revolving around a Black superhero.
+At that time, one of his friends urged him to buy the rights to the comic in case someone decided to make a movie based on it.
+However, his pessimism took over.
+He was not sure whether anyone would embark on a movie project revolving around a Black superhero.
 He missed out on millions when Marvel decided to do so.

 “A friend of mine was like do you like comics and I was like I don’t read a lot of comics but I do read these Black Panther comics.
 He said you should get rights to that so in case they make a movie, you would be able to have a piece of that.
-I said to him in 2008, man, they ain’t gonna make a Black superhero movie.”
+I said to him in 2008, man, they ain’t gonna make a Black superhero movie,” said Brown.

 View this post on Instagram